acamposruiz/react-images/README.md

 }
 ```

-or wit videos (Youtube videos only):
+or with videos (Youtube videos only):

 ```jsx
 import React from 'react';